75lb/veelo/README.md

 Works on __Windows__, __Linux__ and __Mac OSX__.

-Check the [development branch](https://github.com/75lb/veelo/tree/dev) for work in progress.
+To view progress on the upcoming rewrite, please check the [development branch](https://github.com/75lb/veelo/tree/dev).

 <h3><a href="http://75lb.github.com/veelo/">Full Documentation</a></h3>